 The Methow Headwaters Protection Act provision in S. 47 prevents mineral extraction in the Methow Valley located in the North Cascades, Washington.
 This national treasure is a critical watershed for fish and wildlife, clean drinking water and the local outdoor recreation economy that generates $150 million annually in consumer spending.
 The watershed is an ecosystem that is home to cutthroat trout, mule deer and other iconic species.

 California Desert Protection and Recreation Act

 Sen. Dianne Feinstein (D-CA) and Congressman Paul Cook (R-CA) worked together in finding a common-ground solution on advancing legislation that designates wilderness areas, special management areas and allows renewable energy development on public land.
 This provision is a prime example of bi-partisanship that involved all stakeholders in finding the desired balance between conservation, recreation and energy development.
-The process and making of this bill is a model for all future legislative work when dealing with the increasing conflicts between conservation and development in California.
+The process and making of this provision is a model for all future legislative work when dealing with the increasing conflicts between conservation and development in California.

 Partners for Fish and Wildlife Program Act

 The Partners for Fish and Wildlife program allows the Fish and Wildlife Service to provide technical and financial assistance to private landowners to restore, enhance, and manage private land to improve fish and wildlife habitats.
 Major goals have been identified by the FWS as core components for the Program: conserving habitat for the benefit of priority fish and wildlife species; broadening and strengthening partnerships; improving information sharing and communication; and, enhancing the Service workforce to with a focus on increased accountability and ensuring agency actions are efficient and effective.